-- g. consider appeals or requests for consideration of action taken by the Dean(s) or the registrar; [Added 21-32] - h. make recommendations to the Faculty concerning academic advising policy and practice; [Added 22-25] - i. adjudicate cases of alleged academic dishonesty in accordance with the Statement on the Rights and Responsibilities of Students of Lafayette College and the Student Code of Conduct (Student Handbook); [Added 21-32] - j. coordinate with the Division of Student Life, the Athletics Department, and Student Government, to provide faculty perspective, feedback, and actions, as appropriate, on policies related to campus life, including resident life, dining facilities, social living groups, athletics, and recreation activities; [Added 21-32; Rev. 22-25] - k. represent the Faculty in tasks related to Commencement and other major college events.
-[Added 21-32]

-5.4.3.6.2 Student members may vote on all matters before the committee with the exception of those that address the relationship of an individual student to the College such as decisions regarding and admissions case or questions of probationary status, required withdrawal, readmission, etc. Student members shall not be present during discussions pertaining to such matters.
-[Added 21-32]

-5.4.4 The Advocacy and Coordination Council consists of representatives (normally the chairs from the Educational Policy Committee, the Governance Committee, the Faculty Affairs and Resources Committee, and the Student Affairs Committee, a faculty representative each from the College Budget Planning Committee and the Committee on Diversity, Equity, and Inclusion; and the Clerk of the Faculty.
+- h. make recommendations to the Faculty concerning academic advising policy and practice; [Added 22-25] - adjudicate cases of alleged academic dishonesty in accordance with the Statement on the Rights and Responsibilities of Students of Lafayette College and the Student Code of Conduct (Student Handbook); [Added 21-32] - j. coordinate with the Division of Student Life, the Athletics Department, and Student Government, to provide faculty perspective, feedback, and actions, as appropriate, on policies related to campus life, including resident life, dining facilities, social living groups, athletics, and recreation activities; [Added 21-32; Rev. 22-25] - represent the Faculty in tasks related to Commencement and other major college events.
+[Added 21-32] - 5.4.3.7.2 Student members may vote on all matters before the committee with the exception of those that address the relationship of an individual student to the College such as decisions regarding and admissions case or questions of probationary status, required withdrawal, readmission, etc. Student members shall not be present during discussions pertaining to such matters.
+[Added 21-32] - 5.4.4 The Advocacy and Coordination Council consists of representatives (normally the chairs from the Educational Policy Committee, the Governance Committee, the Research Support Committee, the Staffing and Compensation Committee, and the Student Affairs Committee, a faculty representative each from the College Budget Planning Committee and the Committee on Diversity, Equity, and Inclusion; and the Clerk of the Faculty.
 Ex officio members are the President and the Provost.
-[Added 21-32; Rev. 22-25]

-5.4.4.1 The Clerk of the Faculty chairs the Advocacy and Coordination Council.
+[Added 21-32; Rev. 22-25, Rev. 24-16] - 5.4.4.1 The Clerk of the Faculty chairs the Advocacy and Coordination Council.
+[Added 21-32] - 5.4.4.2 The Advocacy and Coordination Council shall meet at least twice a semester.
+[Added 21-32] - 5.4.4.3 The Advocacy and Coordination Council shall meet, when appropriate but no less than once a year, with representatives from non-tenure track Faculty, the Administrative Council, and Student Government.
+[Added 21-32] - 5.4.4.4 The responsibilities of this Council are to: - a. coordinate efforts between the various committees and other College constituencies to augment communication and effectiveness; [Added 21-32] - b. advocate for Faculty interests and for Faculty influence in College policies; [Added 21-32] - c. tender its advice on all significant matters of concern to the Faculty that affect the academic life of the College; [Added 21-32] - d. meet as needed with other senior administrative leadership.
 [Added 21-32]

-5.4.4.2 The Advocacy and Coordination Council shall meet at least twice a semester.
-[Added 21-32]

-5.4.4.3 The Advocacy and Coordination Council shall meet, when appropriate but no less than once a year, with representatives from non-tenure track Faculty, the Administrative Council, and Student Government.
-[Added 21-32]

-5.4.4.4 The responsibilities of this Council are to:

-- a. coordinate efforts between the various committees and other College constituencies to augment communication and effectiveness; [Added 21-32] - b. advocate for Faculty interests and for Faculty influence in College policies; [Added 21-32] - c. tender its advice on all significant matters of concern to the Faculty that affect the academic life of the College; [Added 21-32]

-- d. meet as needed with other senior administrative leadership.
-[Added 21-32] - e. receive notice of matters of grave social or moral concern from faculty members and bring such issues to the Faculty, pursuant to the Process for Considering the College's Response to Matters of Grave Social or Moral Concern Raised by Members of the Lafayette College Community (Appendix T).
+e. receive notice of matters of grave social or moral concern from faculty members and bring such issues to the Faculty, pursuant to the Process for Considering the College's Response to Matters of Grave Social or Moral Concern Raised by Members of the Lafayette College Community (Appendix T).
 [Added 22-31]